AKDisbo Supported

 What rule governs IOLTA trust accounts in Alaska?

-Alaska IOLTA trust accounts are governed by Alaska Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Alaska IOLTA program.
+Alaska IOLTA trust accounts are governed by Alaska Rules of Professional Conduct Rule 1.15(f)–(g); Alaska Bar Rule 15.1.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Alaska IOLTA program.

 How often must Alaska attorneys reconcile their IOLTA accounts?

-Alaska attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Alaska attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Alaska attorneys retain IOLTA records?

-Alaska attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Alaska Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Alaska attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Alaska Rules of Professional Conduct Rule 1.15(f)–(g); Alaska Bar Rule 15.1.
+Disbo keeps all of it automatically for the required period.

 What happens if a Alaska IOLTA account is overdrawn?

-Required — overdraft notification agreement required with bank.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must report to Bar Counsel.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Alaska IOLTA interest go?